International Awareness Campaign

 Love it - Loved ones are encouraged to get involved and share photos too.
 We’d love to share photos of friends and family holding up one of our #Never2Young signs (which they can download for free here male loved one or female loved one).

-The Truth: Young Survivors Week is about you
+The Truth: Never Too Young Awareness Week is about you

 Your passion and determination help bring young onset bowel cancer to the forefront of the conversation.
 You have the ability to carry this message to the masses and get people talking.

 So please get on board for this dedicated week during Bowel Cancer Awareness Month, share your story and advice to other young people, raise funds and encourage others to do the same!

 The Never Too Young Coalition was a group of medical professionals, patient advocacy organisations, cancer survivors and caregivers working to educate the public about the growing issue of bowel cancer diagnoses in younger people and reduce the number of late stage young-onset cases.

-Founded by the Colon Cancer Alliance, the Coalition brought together likeminded organisations from the United States of America, United Kingdom (Bowel Cancer UK) and Bowel Cancer Australia - with an aim to help address the rise in bowel cancer diagnoses and mortality rates in those younger than 50 years old (young-onset).
+Founded by the Colon Cancer Alliance, the Coalition brought together likeminded organisations from the United States of America, United Kingdom and Bowel Cancer Australia - with an aim to help address the rise in bowel cancer diagnoses and mortality rates in younger people.